paritytech/substrate-api-sidecar/AUCTIONS_WINNERS.md

 The begining of this guide will start by briefly introducing setting up a simple parachain enviornment if you dont already know how or dont have one set for local developement.

 Start by cloning [polkadot](https://github.com/paritytech/polkadot) and checking out the `rococo-v1` branch.
-NOTE: Before compiling make sure to adjust the [EndingPeriod]() to `100`, and [LeasePeriod](https://github.com/paritytech/polkadot/blob/rococo-v1/runtime/rococo/src/lib.rs#L761) to `100` so the auction time is fit for local development.
+NOTE: Before compiling make sure to adjust the [EndingPeriod](https://github.com/paritytech/polkadot/blob/rococo-v1/runtime/rococo/src/lib.rs#L745) to `100`, and [LeasePeriod](https://github.com/paritytech/polkadot/blob/rococo-v1/runtime/rococo/src/lib.rs#L761) to `100` so the auction time is fit for local development.
 You can then follow this [gist](https://gist.github.com/emostov/a58f887fce6af8a9b4aa2421114836c5) to get your alice and bob dev validator nodes up.
 Then you can call those extrinsic calls with the polkadot-js UI.

 ### Using Sidecar to find the auction winners

 `/experimental/paras/auctions/current` ENDPOINT

-An auction will either be in two phases `starting` and `ending`.
-During this period when querying the endpoint you will receive a `finishPeriod` which will denote the last block where the `AuctionClosed` event will take place as well as the `Leased` event.
+An auction will either be in two phases `starting` or `ending`.
+During this period when querying the endpoint you will receive a `finishEnd` which will denote the last block where the `AuctionClosed` event will take place as well as the `Leased` event.
 These events will be under the `on_initialize` key.

 It is important to index this block for the current `auctionIndex` because this will be your source of truth of where the winners of the auction are stored.